testsleeekGithub/trex/doc/overview.rst

 Overview
 ========

-Spyder is a Python development environment with the following key features:
+TRex is a Python development environment with the following key features:

 Key features: